NCCA/Lectures/MayaAPI/Commands/slides.md

 <img src="images/cmake.apng" width="100%" >

+--

+## Visual Studio Project

+- Under windows we can create a simple .DLL project
+- We need to change the target extension to .mll (maya link library) as this is the default search.
+- Full details on how to do a setup is [here](https://nccastaff.bournemouth.ac.uk/jmacey/OldWeb/MayaAPI/Windows/index.md.html)
+- vcxproj files wil also be included with the code.

 ---

 ## A Simple Maya Command

 - The following example will create and register a simple maya command
 - We are going to use a macro supplied with the maya API which will create the correct class / code we require
 - This is the simplest possible way and is good for quick command development